appy385/flask-sample/README.md

 Instance Port: 80
 Instance Protocol: HTTP
 ```
-**Apply** your changes.
+**Apply** these changes.
 Once completeled, navigate to https://yourdomain and you should see your site served through HTTPS.